 The Brooklyn Botanic Garden is in Prospect Heights, near to the Brooklyn Museum, the Brooklyn Central Library, Prospect Park, and Park Slope at 900 Washington Avenue.

-Can you see cherry blossoms in other parts of Brooklyn?
 Yes, you can.
 If you aren't a fan of crowds, here are some other alternatives.
 Spend a spring afternoon at Green-Wood Cemetery in Greenwood Heights.
 Stroll around the serene historic cemetery in late March and you'll spot cherry trees blossoming.

 According to the New York City Parks Department, you can see cherry trees blossom at Borough Hall, near Joralemon Street, Lenox Street & Cadman Plaza West.
 This area is located in and around scenic Brooklyn Heights.
 After you've spotted your sprouting trees, treat yourself to a walk around quaint Brooklyn Heights.